Explainable AI: Enhancing Trust, Performance, and Regulatory Compliance

 • Investigate correlation: Traditionally ML models operate through opaque processes - you know the input and the output, but there is no explanation as to how the model reached a particular decision.
 Explainability brings complete transparency in the process, enabling the users to investigate correlations between various factors and determine which factors have the most weightage in the decision.

-The cost of unexplained AI
+The Risk of AI without Explainability

 Recruitment Bias: Amazon’s Hiring Tool